Ahmed-Ali/Cucumberish/README.md

             }
             ```

-        2. Create a new Objective-C .m in the test target, when you do this Xcode will prompt you about creating a bridge file: confirm the creation of this file.
+        2. Create a new Objective-C .m file

         3. Replace the contents of this file with the following:

             ```Objective-C